AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##PriceLine
 ### Description
-PriceLine is considered as more of a tool rather than an indicator.
+PriceLine is not so much an indicator, but more of a tool.

-A horizontal line is placed within the chart on top of the current market price.
+It places a horizontal line on top of the current market price within the chart.

-The colors and line widths can be freely modified.
+The colors and line widths are freely configurable.

 ### Visualization
 ![PriceLine](./media/image116.png)

 ##PriorDayOHLC
 ### Description
-The function PriorDayOHLC displays the values for the previous day’s (or the previous session’s) open, high, low, and close.
-PriorDayOHLC is intended for use with the intraday data series.
+PriorDayOHLC shows the values for yesterday’s (i.e. the previous session’s) open, high, low, and close.
+PriorDayOHLC works best when used together with the intraday data series.

 **PriorDayOHLCext**
-For people in different time zones, PriorDayOHLCext allows you to set the IncludeWeekend parameter to “true” so that all data originating from a Saturday or Sunday is treated as if it belongs to the previous Friday’s session.
+PriorDayOHLCext For people in different time zones, PriorDayOHLCext makes it possible to set the IncludeWeekend parameter to “true”, which is helpful because all data originating from a Saturday or Sunday is treated as if it comes from the previous Friday’s session.

 See [*CurrentDayOHL*], [*DayLines*].